 Don’t get thrown off by the nickname “poor man’s ginseng”, and think it’s not a valuable medicine.
 Codonopsis root is similar to ginseng, however milder in strength, therefore can be consumed by the whole family including little children.
 The same is not true though for ginseng that is powerful but can also be harsh and harmful for certain people.
 Codonopsis root is much cheaper than ginseng, despite great values in toning and strengthening our Qi (energy).
 Codonopsis root is one of the go-to herbs used in many medicinal soups in Chinese families.
 Now the nickname “poor man’s ginseng” totally makes sense, doesn’t it?
 You really don’t have to spend much to benefit from the nourishing codonopsis root.

-In Toronto, goji berry and codonopsis root are so easy to find in every Asian market and specialty herbal shops.
+In Toronto, goji berry and codonopsis root are so easy to find in every Chinese market and Chinese specialty herbal shops.
 They really are quite common in the oriental diet.
-But if you don’t know what you are looking for, don’t live in an area they are available, or don’t want to leave the house, go ahead to use the following links to buy goji berry and codonopsis roots.
-Store the extra tightly-sealed in the fridge, they will last for years.
+But if you don’t live in an area they are available, you can easily buy them online.
+Store the extra herbs tightly-sealed in the fridge, they will last for years.

-- 1 lb oxtail pre-cut into pieces
+- 1 pound oxtail pre-cut into pieces

-- 2 inch ginger
+- 2 inches ginger

 - 3 potatoes

-- 1-2 tomatoes
+- 1-2 tomatoes depending on size

-- 1 1/2 tsp salt or to taste
+- 1 1/2 teaspoons salt or to taste

-- 1/4 cup rice wine
+- 1/4 cup cooking rice wine

-As long as time permits, soak the oxtail chunks for a few hours in cold water and rinse to get rid of as much blood as possible.
+- As long as time permits, soak the oxtail chunks for a few hours in cold water and rinse to get rid of as much blood as possible.

-Submerge oxtail pieces in new water in a stock pot, bring to a boil then let it cook for a few minutes to get the inpurities out of the meat and bones.
-Although some prefers to skim off the foam.
-I highly recommend discarding this water and rinse remaining scum off the oxtail chunks.
+- Submerge oxtail pieces in new water in a stock pot, bring to a boil then let it cook for a few minutes to get the inpurities out of the meat and bones.
+Although some prefers to skim off the foam, I highly recommend discarding this water and rinse remaining scum off the oxtail chunks.
 You will get a much clearer and yummier soup in the end.

-Cut the ginger into thin slices.
+- Cut the ginger into thin slices.

-Gently wash the codonopsis roots, then cut into 1 inch long pieces.
+- Gently wash the codonopsis roots, then cut into 1 inch long pieces.
 The whole root is edible after cooked.
 The head of the codonopsis root (the bigger end) is the most nutritious.

-Add the oxtail, sliced ginger, pieces of codonopsis root, and vinegar back to the stock pot, cover with 2 litres of clean filtered water.
+- Add the oxtail, sliced ginger, pieces of codonopsis root, and vinegar back to the stock pot, cover with 2 litres of clean filtered water.
 Vinegar helps to extract the minerals from the bones.
 Simmer for a minimum 6 hours.
 Add more water if the water runs low.

-Meanwhile, peel the potatoes.
+- Meanwhile, peel the potatoes.
 Cut both potatoes and tomatoes into bite size of your liking.
 Trim off the roots of the mushrooms.